 Yes, if you are using St. Clair College students, staff, or facilities in your study you must apply to St. Clair College’s REB.

 No, your board of record would be the institution for which you are a student.
 It is very important, nevertheless to manage your dual roles if this arises.
 Please note that if you intend to use SCC resources, staff, students, or affiliation for publication, you will need to complete the SCC-REB application in addition to the REB at your board of record.

-St. Clair College’s has specific processes for recruiting students, faculty and staff.
-For online research, recruitment emails can be sent to St. Clair College’s email lists for students and staff.
-Please indicate this protocol in your application and work with the REB chair to send this information to the proper departments.
-Online recruitment to students will be sent out from the IT department, whereas online recruitment to staff will be sent out from the Office of College Communications and Community Relations.
+St. Clair College's has specific processes for recruiting students, faculty, and staff.
+For online research, recruitment emails can be sent to St. Clair College's email lists for students and staff.
+Please indicate this protocol in your application and work with the REB Chair to send this information to the proper departments.
+Online recruitment to students will be sent out from the IT department at the college, whereas online recruitment to staff will be sent out from the Office of College Communications and Community Relations.
 Alternative forms of recruitment can be proposed in your REB application (e.g., onsite recruitment, snowball approaches, etc.).

-Yes, all course-based research requires clearance.
+Yes, all course-based research requires clearance and should be submitted on a Student Course-Based Research Application Form.
 Course-based research is when the objective of project/data collection is for the student to acquire skills involved with conducting academic and scholarly research in a rigorous manner.
 If it is an annual activity/assignment, then the REB can set up a process of renewal, but initially, it must be reviewed and cleared by the REB.